 All golfers are reminded of the importance of having adequate insurance whilst playing golf.

-In the presence of fog, the Golf Team will monitor designated markers at a 200 yard distance across the site.
+In the presence of fog, the Golf Team and Courses Manager will monitor designated markers at a 200-yard distance across the site.
 If visibility is below this, the golf courses will be CLOSED.
-Signage will be placed on each 1st tee and the club diary will be updated to reflect this.
+Members and Visitors will be informed on arrival and be asked to wait until the course reopens.
+When the course reopens the Golf Team will restart tee times in booking order as quickly and as safely as possible.

 It is important to remember your responsibility as golfer, should a bank of fog roll in whilst playing, you should not take your next shot until it is safe to do so.